clearlinux/swupd-client/docs/swupd.1.rst

 valid update is found on the server, it can be downloaded and applied.

-The ``swupd`` tool can also install and remove bundles, check for updates without applying them, and perform system-level verification of the system software.
+The ``swupd`` tool can also install and remove bundles, check for updates without applying them, perform system-level verification of the system software, and install an OS.

 A *version url* server provides version information.
 This server notifies the program of available updates.